python/cpython/Doc/c-api/type.rst

    Return non-zero if the object *o* is a type object, including instances of types derived from the standard type object.
 Return 0 in all other cases.
+   This function always succeeds.

 .. c:function:: int PyType_CheckExact(PyObject *o)

    Return non-zero if the object *o* is a type object, but not a subtype of the standard type object.
 Return 0 in all other cases.
+This function always succeeds.

 .. c:function:: unsigned int PyType_ClearCache()